Fitzy1293/redditsfinder/README.md

 `wget https://raw.githubusercontent.com/Fitzy1293/redditsfinder/master/redditsfinder.py -OutFile redditsfinder.py`\
 PowerShell has wget, but unlike on Linux you must specify its output file.

-If you did the full install on Linux or Mac `redditsfinder redditUsername` \
+# Usage
-To run with python. `python3 redditsfinder.py redditUsername` \
+`python3 redditsfinder.py redditUsername` \
-Make sure you're in the redditsfinder directory for the python interpreter way.\
-**Make sure you have python3 installed**.
+`redditsfinder redditUsername` if you also made it executable in ~/bin

 # Example JSON object